zarf-dev/proposals/0051-v1beta1-schema/README.md

 Remote components will be published using the new command `zarf component publish <component-file> <oci-repo>`.
 This command will have the flags `--flavor` and `--all-variants`.
 When `--all-variants` is used, all variants will be published regardless of their `.only` block.
 If the `.component` block is supplied instead of a `.variants` block, `--all-variants` will have no effect.

 Unlike Skeleton packages, which are published with unresolved templates, remote components must be fully templated before publishing.
-See [Package Templates](#package-templates) for more detail.
+By templating before publish, we avoid issues with validating a non-templated package ([#4491](https://github.com/zarf-dev/zarf/issues/4491)) and stay aligned with the overall [Package Templates](#package-templates) strategy.

 ### Package Templates